UH RODEO SCHOLARS

 Meet the University of Houston Students Making a Difference Through the Houston Livestock Show & Rodeo Scholars Program

-The Houston Livestock Show and Rodeo is not only the world’s biggest rodeo and Houston’s signature event drawing in more than 200,000 visitor each year, it is one of the largest scholarship providers in the United States.
+The Houston Livestock Show and Rodeo is not only the world’s biggest rodeo and Houston’s signature event drawing in more than 200,000 visitors each year, it is one of the largest scholarship providers in the United States.

 The HLSR scholarship program grants more than 800 scholarships per year to Texas students totaling more than $14 million annually.
 The program is life-changing for many students, including 351 University of Houston students, who are celebrated annually and attend rodeo meetings throughout the year.